Dimple96-web/React/Notes/Notes.md

-1. Default export - In one file this can be written only once. export default Component import Body from "./components/Body";
+1. Default export - In one file this can be written only once. export default Component import Component from "./Components/ComponentName";
-2. Named export
-   export { CDN_URL };
+2. Named export - Can be used when multiple exports should be done. export { CDN_URL };
    import { CDN_URL } from "../utils/contants";